-World War II was the central event of the twentieth century.
+World War II was the deadliest conflict in all of human history.
 Its legacy continues to influence internal relations, ideology, and economics today.
-Through completion of this course, students will gain an understanding of importance of World War II in shaping the world today.
-This course is an overview of the causes, events, and consequences of World War II.
-Students will examine the military and political history of the war, the personalities central to the war, as well as the experience of civilians and soldiers who participated.
-There will also be an emphasis on American involvement in the war at home and abroad.
-The course will be taught primarily through Project Based Learning, and students will select an aspect of the war to research.
+This course focuses on the causes, events, and consequences of World War II.
+Students will examine the major battles, the central historical figures, as well as the experience of civilians and soldiers who participated at each level of the conflict.
+Independent research projects make up a major portion of the final grade.
+Students will be expected to read extensively in this course.